 '''

-INCLUDE file-specification [=buffer] [range] is at bottom (## ## below lost wided line).
+INCLUDE file-specification [=buffer] [range]

 '''

 File-specification is the file that you want copied into your EDT session.
 You must supply this information.
 If you supply neither the buffer nor range specifier, EDT places the copied text above the current line in the current buffer.
 To include the text in a new buffer, simply type the name of the buffer after the file specification.
 EDT moves to the end of the specified buffer.